 Why A Shop Vacuum?

-Have you ever seen the inside of a dirty car?
-You got leaves, crumbs, coins, and who knows what else in that carpet and between the seats.
-Would a dinky little 12-volt vacuum cleaner or even a dinky little battery-powered vacuum be able to handle all of that?
+Have you ever seen the inside of a messy vehicle?
+You’ve got leaves, crumbs, coins, and who knows what else buried in the carpet and wedged between the seats.
+Would a dinky little 12-volt vacuum cleaner or even a tiny battery-powered vacuum be able to handle all of that?

 Nope.
 You need a shop vacuum.

-A shop vacuum can hold up to just about anything you throw at it.
-You need this as it’s a good chance you’re going to suck up a penny or two, and those dinky 12-volt vacuums won’t be able to handle it.
+A shop vacuum can handle just about anything you throw at it.
+You’ll probably end up sucking up a penny or two, and those weak 12-volt models won’t stand a chance.

-Plus, a shop vacuum can hold up to liquids.
-If you spill something like coffee or milk, you can use the shop vacuum to suck it straight out of the fabric.
-I like to use a carpet cleaner to clean the stain and then use the shop vacuum to suck up the cleaner.
+Plus, a shop vacuum works on liquids too.
+Spill coffee or milk?
+You can suck it straight out of the fabric.
+I like to use a carpet cleaner to treat the stain first and then use the shop vacuum to pull out the cleaner.

-What if I’m not near a power outlet? – A shop vacuum needs to be plugged in, that’s just a fact if you want something that can pick up debris out of cars carpets and seats.
-Having a battery-powered or 12-volt car vacuums may seem like a logical way to vacuum your car, but it’s not.
-They’re not strong enough to pick up the debris and should be your last option.
-If the 12-volt or battery vacuum is your only option then take a look at my little trick below.
+What if you’re not near a power outlet? – A shop vacuum needs to be plugged in, that’s just the reality if you want something strong enough to pull debris out of carpets and upholstery.
+Battery-powered or 12-volt vacuums might seem like a convenient choice for your vehicle, but they just don’t have the suction.
+They should be your absolute last option.
+If a small portable vacuum is all you’ve got, check out my little trick below.

 My Cool Little Trick/Tip

-Above all else, you should be using a shop vacuum to clean your car, but this is not always possible for everyone.
-Sometimes you live in apartments with no power outlet, or a shop vacuum is too bulky.
+Above all else, you should be using a shop vacuum to clean your vehicle, but that’s not always possible for everyone.
+Maybe you live in an apartment with no power outlet, or the shop vacuum is just too bulky to haul around.

-To solve that issue you need to get a Rubber Brush (Amazon Link Ad) like this one here.
-A rubber brush will help to lift the hair, dust, and even crumbs out of the carpet in your car.
-Think of it as combing the carpet like you would comb your hair.
-When the debris is set free, you can then use any vacuum cleaner to suck it up or scoop it up by hand.
+To solve that issue, you’ll want to grab a rubber brush.
+A rubber brush helps lift out hair, dust, and even crumbs from the carpet and upholstery.
+Think of it like combing the fabric the same way you’d comb your hair.
+Once the debris is loosened, you can use any vacuum cleaner to suck it up—or even scoop it up by hand.

-Tip: when using the rubber brush to get pet hair out of the carpet of your car use a spray bottle with half fabric softener and half water – and spray the carpet first.
-This makes getting the hair out so much easier.
-If you don’t have fabric softner then just use water.
+Pro tip: when using the rubber brush to remove pet hair from upholstery or carpet, fill a spray bottle with half fabric softener and half water and mist the area first.
+This makes pulling the hair out much easier.
+If you don’t have fabric softener, plain water works too.

-The rubber brush method is so effective that I use it with my shop vacuum when detailing my car.
-This is the only way I found to get my car cleaned the way I like it – and I’m super picky about those things.
+The rubber brush method is so effective that I even use it along with my shop vacuum when detailing.
+It’s the only way I’ve found to get things cleaned to my standard—and I’m pretty picky about that.

 Here is a good video about using brushes and vacuums to get the dirt out of your car…